mautic/documentation/en/stages/stages.md

 Notice Mautic uses 'weight' for stages, this is a way to balance your contact's stages.
 When moving contacts from stage to stage, this will make sure a contact doesn't go back to previous stages.

+### Importing contacts with Stage relationship

+Ensure that you are using numeric stage ID in contact imports.
+Using stage names is not supported.

 ### Moving Contact's from stage to stage

 Use a campaign to move your contacts from stage to stage.
 When creating your campaign choose a _Move Contact to Stage_ action.
 So if a contact has been sent an email, or has opened an email, you can select to change the contact's stage based on any campaign criteria.